Top Dedicated Contract Carriage Metrics You Should Know

 Detention Time

-Detention costs money, and customers want to know how much detention they're experiencing and where it is coming from so they can investigate it and try to mitigate it in the future, Scollard said.
+Detention costs money, and customers want to know how much detention they're experiencing and where it is coming from so they can investigate it and try to mitigate it in the future, Nadeau said.

 Safety

 Safety is paramount, and Penske tracks several metrics, such as speed and hard brakes, to drive continuous improvement.
-"If we see an incident, we want to be able to get with a driver and provide coaching in the minimal amount of time, so it is still fresh in their mind before they make the same mistake again," Scollard said, adding that Penske has on-board cameras that aid in coaching.
+"If we see an incident, we want to be able to get with a driver and provide coaching in the minimal amount of time, so it is still fresh in their mind before they make the same mistake again," Nadeau said, adding that Penske has on-board cameras that aid in coaching.

 With all metrics, the usefulness ties back to the quality of the data.
 "You have to have systems and processes in place that make sure the data is accurate.
-You lose credibility with your metrics if people are questioning the data," Scollard said.
+You lose credibility with your metrics if people are questioning the data," Nadeau said.
 "It is very important that the carrier has controls established around the quality of the data.
 We have our 24/7 Transportation Support Service that helps our operations make sure their data is accurate."